 However, if you can get in, it’s one of the best ways to currently play older video games.
 There’s nothing that beats the pure accuracy of an FPGA device.

 Alternative emulation option: Raspberry Pi

 If you’re not really up to the task of sourcing, setting up, and finding cores to use on FPGA-based systems, we almost always recommend the Raspberry Pi 4.

 The Pi 4 is a fantastic micro-PC, with up to 8GB of RAM and a more than capable set of tools to get the most out of your games.
-While it – much like the MiSTer – can only really play up to PlayStation 1 games comfortably, that doesn’t matter when you can get as weird as a full-on WonderSwan emulator on your TV.
+While it – much like the MiSTer – can only play up to PlayStation 1 games comfortably, it doesn’t matter when you can get as weird as a full-on WonderSwan emulator on your TV.

 If you want to recreate a classic PC, like the ZX Spectrum and Commodore 64, or even Atari-based systems, the Pi 400, with its built-in keyboard, is one of the best decisions you can make.

 The poor Dreamcast.
 Too early for its time, scuppered by Sega’s bizarre choices.
 Ultimately brought down by the PS2’s wider reach, and also that the Dreamcast had an incredibly bad piracy problem.